Key establishment \`a la Merkle in a quantum world: A Composition Theorem for Quantum Query Complexity

-We now prove that the quantum query complexity of $\HH$ is in $\Omega(\outern^{2/3}\innern^{1/2})$.
-The proof uses the generalized adversary method for quantum query complexity, which we briefly describe here.
-Suppose we want to determine the quantum query complexity of a function~${\F}$.
+We now prove that the quantum query complexity of $\HH$ is $\Omega(Q( \F_R) \innern^{1/2})$.
+The proof uses the generalized adversary method for quantum query complexity, which we briefly review here.
+Suppose we want to determine the quantum query complexity of a problem~${\F}$.
 First, we assign weights to pairs of inputs in order to bring out how hard it is (in terms of number of queries) to distinguish these inputs apart from one another.
-The adversary lower bound is the worst ratio of the spectral norm of this matrix, which measures the overall progress necessary in order for the algorithm to be correct, to the spectral norms of associated matrices, which measure the maximum amount of progress that can be achieved by making a single query. \begin{definition} Fix a function $\F:S\rightarrow T$.
-A symmetric matrix $\Gamma: S\times S \rightarrow \mathbb{R}$ is an \emph{adversary matrix} for $\F$ provided $\Gamma[x,y]=0$ whenever $\F(x)=\F(y)$.
-Let $D_\ell[x,y] = 1 $ if $x_\ell \neq y_\ell$ and 0 otherwise.
-The adversary bound of $\F$ using $\Gamma$ is where $\circ$ denotes entrywise (or~Hadamard) product, and $\|A\|$ denotes the spectral norm of $A$ (which is equal to its largest eigenvalue).
-The adversary bound $\advpm(\F)$ is the maximum, over all adversary matrices $\Gamma$ for $\F$, of $\advpm(\F;\Gamma). $ \end{definition}
+The adversary lower bound is the worst ratio of the spectral norm of this matrix, which measures the overall progress necessary in order for the algorithm to be correct, to the spectral norms of associated matrices, which measure the maximum amount of progress that can be achieved by making a single query.
+For this purpose, we introduce the matrices $D_q$ defined as follows: